iot-lab/iot-lab.github.io/docs/boards/pycom.md

 ## Troubleshooting

-Some the REPL doesn't respond after the experiment startup (e.g. no display of `>>>` prompt when sending `Enter` on the serial port).
+Sometimes the REPL doesn't respond after the experiment startup (e.g. no display of `>>>` prompt when sending `Enter` on the serial port).
 In this case, one way to recover the REPL is to perform a power cycle of the
 board: